JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 </p></div>
 ```

-If we want to update some package (for example, because the new version was released), we can do it using the `update` keyword followed by the package name
+If we want to update some packages (for example, because the new version was released), we can do it using the `update` keyword followed by the package name.

 ```julia
 (@v1.5) pkg> update Example